-5.6 Re-Assessment Opportunities
+Re-Assessment Opportunities

-1. A student who has been awarded a Grade E or F in a course may be re-assessed in that course.
-A student who has been awarded a Grade D in a course may be re-assessed in that course in order to proceed to, or be eligible to receive the award of Masters.
-2. A student shall be permitted one re-assessment opportunity in a maximum of three taught courses.
+1. No re-assessment opportunities are available for the purpose of progression from year 1 to year 2.
+Students who are unable to progress to year 2 may be offered the same reassessment opportunities as students on the 1-year MSc Actuarial Science to be eligible for an MSc Actuarial Science, PG Diploma Actuarial Science, or PG Certificate Actuarial Science.
+2. In year 2, in order to proceed to, or be eligible to receive, the award of Master: - a.
+A student who has been awarded a Grade E or F in a year 2 course may be re-assessed in that course. - b.
+A student who has been awarded a Grade D in a year 2 course may be re-assessed in that course.
+3. A student shall be permitted one re-assessment opportunity in a maximum of three taught courses.
 The opportunity for re-assessment in four or more taught courses shall be at the discretion of the Progression Board.
-3. Any further re-assessment opportunities in a course will require the approval of the Postgraduate Studies Committee.
-4. A student may be permitted, at the discretion of the Progression Board, to be re-assessed in the dissertation, project or other supervised research component of the course of study.
+4. Any further re-assessment opportunities in a course will require the approval of the Postgraduate Studies Committee.
+5. A student may be permitted, at the discretion of the Progression Board, to be re-assessed in the dissertation, project or other supervised research component of the course of study.

 Students must take the resit examinations at the next available opportunity.
-For most students this will be in the next academic session.
+For most students this will be in the August examination diet.
 Only one resit opportunity will be permitted.
 All reassessment is based on examination results only, even in courses which include assessable coursework.